giusepped/CV/README.md

 Work History
 -----------------
 - Technical Support Engineer at Sykes for Nuance, a company that produces voice recognition and PDF handling software.
-(April 2013 - May 2014).
+(May 2014-May 2015).
 I used to support English, Italian and Spanish speakers.
-- Customer Support Agent at Sykes for Procter & Gamble for the Italian and Spanish market.
+- Customer Support Agent at Sykes for Procter & Gamble for the Italian and Spanish market(August 2013-May 2014).

 Education